 So, if you can't find the solution, create it!
 That is why Sober Cast was started, I guessed I can't be the only one interested in that.

-If you like what I am doing please visit the donate page and drop a couple of dollars in our virtual basket if you are able, if not, please toss a few stars and a review our way on itunes or on the podcast service you are using (It really helps our visibility on those services).
+So, if you like what I am doing and want it to continue please visit the donate page and drop a couple of dollars in our virtual basket if you are able, if not, please toss a few stars and a review our way on itunes or on the podcast service you are using (It really helps our visibility on those services).

 The goal: Offering AA speakers and workshops in a podcast format without a great deal of commentary, there are lots of great recovery podcasts and websites where commentary and debate are a feature.
 I want to provide speaker, workshop, or panel meetings in a fairly straight forward way.